Tricentis/qTest.Charts/README.md

 # qtest-chart
-Kubernetes Helm Chart Repository for qTest Manager
+Kubernetes Helm Chart Repository for qTest Applications

 ## Chart Details
 This chart will provision a functional and featured qTest products installation in the cluster that it is deployed to.